RodrigoHCorreia/2324SI-notes/TVS/segunda-parte/aula12.md

 ## Reload vs Restart

-**Reload**d doesn't restart the service, it just reloads the unit file with the new configuration.
+**Reload** doesn't restart the service, it just reloads the unit file with the new configuration.
 **Restart** will shut down the service and start it again.